The Health Links Page

 There are many reasons why you 'connected' folk might seek medical information on line - time, convenience, difficulty getting an appointment, not wishing to bother the GP with a small complaint, embarrassment etc. The top searches are said to be for skin complaints, muscles, joints and bones, digestive, colds/flu, anxiety, migraine, Pregnancy, Sexual health, infections and Nutrition.
 But, although there is lots of useful information on line, it is important to also seek the opinion of a medical professional.
 The advertisements at the top of this page MAY be useful but may also be trying to sell something.
 A first port of call should undoubtedly be the two NHS sites : NHS Choices) and NHS Direct See the links below.
 Beware of depending entirely on on-line information or 'escalating' a problem from one symptom to something worse (as we used to do when looking up the dusty old family medical encyclopaedia).
 But, after all that, it may be best to make an appointment.

-A family doctor from Swansea describes how one of his patients was admitted to hospital the day after his 100th with reduced movement of his right arm that was attributed to a small stroke.
+A family doctor from Swansea describes how one of his patients was admitted to hospital the day after his 100th birthday with reduced movement of his right arm that was attributed to a small stroke.
 "When he subsequently came to the surgery, I was surprised that his right hand grip was as strong as ever," he writes.
 Further careful examination revealed signs of repetitive stress injury of the shoulder joint from having shaken so many well-wishers' hands.
 He was, needless to say, delighted to hear of his much less serious diagnosis."

 The Queen now dispatches, on average, more than a dozen 100 year Birthday telegrams a day, an almost twentyfold increase on the 200 a year when she first ascended the throne.
 The birthday itself will no doubt be a happy occasion, although it carries the risk of centenarian hand (or arm) syndrome.....

-Slow geezer
+Slow geezer Joke operation

 After a trial in Scotland, the facility to make an appointment with the doctor via digital TV is being introduced countrywide.
 Eventually, it should also be possible to order repeat prescriptions in this way.
 People who have cable, Freeview or Sky TV will be able to access this service via the 'Looking Local' portal.